sanginovs/WorldChat/README.md

 You can simply run(source setup.sh) the [setup.sh](setup.sh) file which installs all the libraries listed in [requirements.txt](requirements.txt) file in a  virtual environment.

+Finally, modify [settings.py](settings.py.bak) file to fit to your own environment.

 ## Running the program

 Once your development environment is setup, activate your virtual environment and run the application using this command: